 Attracts birds & butterflies

-Umbels of flower clusters, about 2 1/2 to 4 inches across emerge from the axils of the upper leaves.
-These flowers are quite fragrant and range in color from faded pink to reddish-purple.
+Extremely fragrant, umbels of flower clusters, about 2 1/2 to 4 inches across emerge from the axils of the upper leaves.
+Flowers range in color from faded pink to reddish-purple.
 Each flower is 1/4 inch across.
-Flowers bloom for several weeks.
+Flowers bloom for several weeks in July and August.